Adam Barta: Music career

-In September 2009, his music video for "Standing in the Rain" was voted #1 on Logo's Ultimate Sexiest Music Video Countdown.
+In September 2009, his music video for "Standing in the Rain" was voted No. 1 on Logo's Ultimate Sexiest Music Video Countdown.
 The music video for "VIP" was filmed in December 2009 and contains cameos from The Real World: Hollywood's Nick Brown, Project Runway's Nicholas Putvinski, Michael Musto, Reina, and Jipsta.
 It premiered on Pop Lab on Logo on April 13, 2010.
 "VIP" was featured on the premiere of season 6 episode of The Bad Girls Club and also on The Real World: Las Vegas.
 In January 2011, he was featured on the show Face to Face with Ke$ha on the HERE!
 Network, although the two were not filmed together.